timmc/johnny/README.md

-URL library, and the result of that is security flaws and subtly broken apps. (java.net.URL accepts `८०` as a port number; java.net.URI helpfully offers to decode paths wholesale instead of segmenting them first; innumerable querystring APIs mishandle duplicate keys or missing values.)
+URL library, and the result of that is security flaws and subtly broken apps. (java.net.URL accepts `८०` as a port number; java.net.URI helpfully offers to decode paths wholesale instead of segmenting them first and has an outright broken multipart constructor; innumerable querystring APIs mishandle duplicate keys or missing values.)

 The goal is to be able to write this: